Biographical Information

 Tips for Completing the Geographic Preferences Section

-• Both program directors and applicants report that geographic location is one of the most important factors in residency program selection.1,2 The Geographic Preferences section of the MyERAS application offers you a structured process for expressing your preferences to complete residency or fellowship training in particular areas of the country and/or in an urban, suburban, or rural setting.
+• Both program directors and applicants reported that geographic location was one of the most important factors in residency program selection following the 2023 ERAS season.
+The Geographic Preferences section of the MyERAS application offers you a structured process for expressing your preferences to complete residency or fellowship training in particular areas of the country and/or in an urban, suburban, or rural setting.
 Think about where your support systems are located and where you can build a strong support system as you complete your residency and/or fellowship training.
 Programs emphasize the importance of a social support system throughout residency training and look for evidence of a social support system through the geographic information and geographic preferences an applicant shares.

 • Be honest when sharing your geographic preferences.
 Before geographic preferences, programs were left to make inferences about where you may want to live or work in the future.
 Geographic preferences allow you to clearly communicate exactly where you want to be and why you want to be there.
 Alternatively, it offers you the opportunity to share with programs that you have no geographic preference and are willing and able to go anywhere.